Uinyw/financetracker/pages/analysis/usecases_transaction.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The transacton to update exists in the set of transactions.
+Preconditions: The transaction to update exists in the set of transactions.
-Postconditions: The information of the existing transaction is updated.
+Postconditions: The information on the existing transaction is updated.

 Flow:
 1. The user provides the ID of the transaction to update.